 Legally named the Technology Development Account I (TDA I), lawmakers in 2002 authorized the initial round of $74 million in investments to Illinois venture capital firms.
 TDA I created approximately 6,300 jobs and generated more than $150 million in private investment.

 Lawmakers in 2011 authorized a second round of TDA funding, called TDA II.
 However, the treasury did not act on the authorization.
 Illinois Treasurer Michael Frerichs, however, used the TDA II authority to establish and launch the $222 million ILGIF investment fund and began making investments in 2016.

 - Drive economic development for Illinois

-- Foster a more connected, inclusive and engaged entrepreneurial community in Illinois
+- Foster a more connected, inclusive and engaged entrepreneurial and venture community in Illinois

-ILGIF aims to invest more than $222 million during the next three years creating an estimated 18,000 jobs.
+ILGIF aims to invest more than $700 million creating an estimated 60,000 jobs.

 ILGIF seeks to optimize transparency, governance best practices, and alignment of interests when investing.
 They are essential to effective governance and investment outcomes.